derekg1729/Enhanced-Platform-Starter-Kit/docs/hello-world-v2-design/feature-progress.md

   - Created API connections list component for managing keys
   - Added API keys management page
   - Updated agents page with link to API keys page
+- ✅ Implemented agents list component
+  - Created `components/agents-list.tsx`
+  - Displays list of agents with proper loading and empty states
+  - Provides button to create new agents
+  - All tests passing
+- ✅ Implemented chat interface component
+  - Created `components/chat-interface.tsx`
+  - Displays chat messages with proper styling
+  - Provides input field for sending messages
+  - Integrates with useChat hook
+  - All tests passing
+- ✅ Implemented page components
+  - Created agents page for listing all agents
+  - Created new agent page for creating new agents
+  - Created agent chat page for chatting with agents
+  - Created API keys page for managing API keys
+  - All tests passing
+- ✅ Completed implementation stage
+  - All 85 tests for the Hello World V2 feature are passing
+  - Moved to VALIDATION stage
+- ✅ Updated navigation component
+  - Added links to agents and API keys pages in the navigation sidebar
+  - Ensured proper highlighting of active links
+- ✅ Created bug tracker for validation issues
+  - Documented all issues found during validation
+  - Created `docs/hello-world-v2-design/bug-tracker.md`
+- ✅ Created failing tests for validation issues
+  - Created test for API key form to verify FormData usage
+  - Created test for agents list to verify correct URL paths
+  - Created test for agent form to verify no API key input
+  - Created test for UI consistency between pages

 ## In Progress
-- 🔄 Implementing components and functionality
+- 🔄 Validation stage
-  - Working on implementing the remaining components to make tests pass
+  - Running full test suite to ensure all tests pass
-  - Focusing on agent schema and actions
-  - Will then implement UI components
+  - Verifying that the feature meets all acceptance criteria
+  - Checking for any issues that need to be fixed
+  - Fixing issues found during validation

 ## Pending
-- ⏳ VALIDATION stage
 - ⏳ COMPLETION stage

 ## Technical Debt / Known Issues
 - ⚠️ Some React warnings about form action prop in tests
 - ⚠️ Some tests in data-fetching integration tests show React act() warnings
-- ⚠️ Need to implement the UI button component for the agents list
+- ⚠️ JSDOM warning about HTMLFormElement.prototype.requestSubmit not being implemented in chat interface tests
+- ⚠️ UI component reuse issues - not properly reusing the theme and components from the original "Overview" and "Sites" pages
+- ✅ API key creation error - "Failed to Create API key" for both Anthropic and OpenAI services (FIXED)
+- ✅ URL path issues - "Create Agent" buttons lead to paths with duplicate "/app" prefix (FIXED)
+- ✅ Agent form design issue - form includes API key input which should be inherited from the account (FIXED)

 ## Next Steps
+1. Fix the issues found during validation:
+   - ✅ Fix the API key creation error by updating the API key form to use FormData correctly
+   - ✅ Fix URL path issues by removing the duplicate "/app" prefix in the agents list component
+   - ✅ Update the agent form to remove the API key input and use account-level API keys
+   - ⏳ Improve UI component reuse to maintain consistency with existing pages
-1. Complete the implementation of the chat interface
+2. Complete the validation stage by running the full test suite again
-2. Implement the agent creation page
-3. Implement the agent chat page
-4. Run all tests to ensure everything is working correctly
-5. Move to VALIDATION stage when implementation is complete
+3. Move to COMPLETION stage when validation is complete
+4. Update documentation
+5. Commit the changes
+6. Mark the task as complete

 ## Dependencies
 - None currently blocking progress

 ## Notes
-- Following the TDD approach strictly - implementing components to make tests pass
+- Following the TDD approach strictly - all tests are now passing
-- Focusing on reusing existing components and patterns where possible
+- Reused existing components and patterns where possible
-- Ensuring proper separation of client and server components
+- Ensured proper separation of client and server components
-- Using AES-256-GCM encryption for secure API key storage
+- Used AES-256-GCM encryption for secure API key storage
 - Form components use React Server Actions for form submission

-*Last updated: May 28, 2024*
+- Several issues found during validation that need to be fixed before completion
+- Created failing tests for all validation issues before implementing fixes (TDD approach)

+*Last updated: March 16, 2025* - ✅ Created failing tests for validation issues
+  - Created test for API key form to verify FormData usage